 - Serious Illness – hopefully, your plan is already prepared to handle your incapacity or even a terminal illness; however, if you are diagnosed with a serious illness, a review of your estate plan is always a good idea.
 If your have not previously engaged in Long Term Care Medi-Cal planning or planning for Veteran’s Aid and Attendance benefits, you may need to engage in Crisis Planning at this stage.

 Contact Riverside Elder Law Attorneys

-If you have additional questions or concerns about elder law, estate planning or when to schedule a review of your estate plan, contact the experienced Riverside elder lawyers at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns about elder law, estate planning or when to schedule a review of your estate plan, contact the experienced Riverside elder lawyers at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
 Dennis M. Sandoval is the only Certified Elder Law Attorney and Certified Estate Planning, Trust and Probate Law Specialist in Riverside County and San Bernardino County.

 - 5 Reasons to Hire a Lawyer to Help You Probate an Estate - June 23, 2021